raspberrypilearning/push-button-stop-motion/worksheet.md

     avconv -r 10 -qscale 2 -i animation/%03d.jpg animation.mp4
     ```

-You can adjust the frame rate by editing the rendering command.
+1. You can adjust the frame rate by editing the rendering command.
 Try changing `-r 10` (10 frames per second) to another number.

-1. This will take about 2 minutes per frame.
+1. Rendering the animation will take about 2 minutes per frame.
 Once complete, you can play the video with the following command:

     ```bash
     omxplayer animation.mp4
     ```

-You can also change the filename of the rendered video to stop it from overwriting your first attempt.
+1. You can also change the filename of the rendered video to stop it from overwriting your first attempt.
 To do this, change `animation.mp4` to something else.

 ## What next?